seanyeo300/FocusNet_ASC/README2.md

 - Set the default value of --resample_rate to 44100
 - Set the default value of --batch_size to 256 or 128, depending on size of GPU memory
 - For windows users, set the default value of num_workers to 0

+run the script using command line: python run_passt_training_h5.py

+<h2>Obtaining Teacher Logits:</h2>

+Reuse the same parameters you used for your teacher model and make the following changes:

+- Set the default value of --ckpt_id to your model's id
+- Adjust the eval_dl depending on
+run the script using command line: python run_training_KD_h5.py --evaluate

 <h2>Comparing your results:</h2>